-For the CEO and the CFO, 100% of the target is linked to performance against the Nestlé Group objectives (see below).
-For the other members of the Executive Board, at least 50% of the target is linked to business performance, to ensure accountability for Nestlé's results: for Function Heads, 50% is tied to Group performance and 50% to functional objectives; for Zone or Business Heads, 40% is tied to Group performance and 60% to business objectives they are directly responsible for.
+For the CEO and the CFO, 85% of the target is linked to performance against the Nestlé Group objectives (see below) and 15% to Environmental, Social and Governance (ESG) objectives.
+For the other members of the Executive Board, at least 35% of the target is linked to business performance, to ensure accountability for Nestlé's results: for Function Heads, 50% is tied to functional objectives, 35% to Group performance and 15% to ESG objectives; for Zone or Business Heads, 60% is tied to business objectives they are directly responsible for, 25% to Group performance and 15% to ESG objectives.